g8hh/the-tree-of-life/docs/clickables.md

 - style: **optional**.
 Applies CSS to this clickable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).

+- marked: **optional** Adds a mark to the corner of the clickable.
+If it's "true" it will be a star, but it can also be an image URL.

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.

 - id: **assigned automagically**.
 It's the "key" which the clickable was stored under, for convenient access.
 The clickable in the example's id is 11.